-7. Regents' Awards - Payment of Cash Stipends
+8. Regents' Awards - Payment of Cash Stipends

-- A. The NSHE institution employing the recipient(s) of a Teaching Award, Researcher Award, Rising Researcher Award, Academic Advisor Award or Creative Activities Award shall be responsible for the cost of the stipend for the recipient(s) and shall produce the award checks for the recipient(s). - B. The Scholar Award is funded 100 percent by System Administration (Regents' Account) and System Administration is responsible for producing the award checks.
+- A. The NSHE institution employing the recipient(s) of a Teaching Award, Researcher Award, Rising Researcher Award, Academic Advisor Award, Creative Activities Award, or Outstanding Classified Staff Award shall be responsible for the cost of the stipend for the recipient(s) and shall produce the award checks for the recipient(s). - B. The Scholar Award is funded 100 percent by System Administration (Regents' Account) and System Administration is responsible for producing the award checks.
 Each institution shall coordinate with System Administration to provide the information necessary to produce the check for its campus recipient.

-(Added 1/15; A. 9/15, 3/16, 9/16, 9/18, 8/20)
+(Added 1/15; A. 9/15, 3/16, 9/16, 9/18, 8/20, 1/21)